pr-curtis/pr-curtis.github.io/events/AASDD2022.md

     March 10, 2022<br>
     <a href="https://www.asianstudies.org/jobs-professional-resources/aas-digital-dialogues/academics-online-best-practices-for-social-media-safety/">AAS page</a>
     <p></p>
-    This webinar, the second in the three-part series of Academics Online events on digital harassment and public scholarship, will introduce practical tips for academics and others who engage on social media, particularly through Twitter.
+    This webinar, the second in the three-part series of Academics Online events on digital harassment and public scholarship, introduced practical tips for academics and others who engage on social media, particularly through Twitter.
     <p></p>
-    Focusing on Twitter functionality, common practices to navigate focused attacks by extremist online communities, methods for blocking accounts or protecting one’s tweets and/or identity will be discussed.
-This workshop will also touch on other related privacy practices.
-The workshop will be conducted by Paula R. Curtis (Postdoctoral Fellow and Lecturer in History, UCLA), who has also created a guide to <a href="http://prcurtis.com/docs/twitterguide/">best practices for Twitter use</a> as well as <a href="https://apjjf.org/2021/22/Curtis.html">experienced digital-based harassment firsthand</a>.
+    Focusing on Twitter functionality, it discussed common practices to navigate focused attacks by extremist online communities, methods for blocking accounts or protecting one’s tweets and/or identity.
+This workshop also touched on other related privacy practices.
+It was conducted by Paula R. Curtis (Postdoctoral Fellow and Lecturer in History, UCLA), who has also created a guide to <a href="http://prcurtis.com/docs/twitterguide/">best practices for Twitter use</a> as well as <a href="https://apjjf.org/2021/22/Curtis.html">experienced digital-based harassment firsthand</a>.
     </div>
   <div class="rightDiv5545">
         <div style>